Chiaki J. Konaka: Artistry and themes

 Konaka's serious works generally have a dark, psychological tone.
 As a Cthulhu Mythos writer, he tends to add Lovecraftian elements to his works.
 He has cited Ghost Hound as his favorite screenwriting project.

 The story-line of the early episodes of Digimon Tamers was based on one of the original scripts by Chiaki and Kazuya Konaka for Gamera: Guardian of the Universe in 1995 before the final draft by Kazunori Itō.
 Konaka brothers' plot was later used for Digimon Tamers and Gamera the Brave in 2006.

-Controversy
+DigiFes 2021

 In 2021, Konaka wrote a stage drama for Digimon Tamers 20th anniversary that was performed at DigiFes 2021, an official Digimon event held annually on August 1.
 The drama featured the cast of the show being confronted by a physical manifestation of "political correctness" that uses "cancel culture" as an attack.
-This brought attention to his blog meant for retrospective commentary on Digimon Tamers, in which he also discussed conspiracy theories, and sparked international controversy among Internet Digimon circles.
-In response, Konaka posted a statement in English addressed to his overseas fans on August 8, 2021, to explain his circumstances and to apologize for triggering a divide among the fandom.
+This brought attention to his blog meant for retrospective commentary on Digimon Tamers, in which he also discussed conspiracy theories.